-Upon leaving the pensieve Harry questions Dumbledore about Barty Crouch’s trial, Dumbledore explains that considering the Longbottom’s inability to give proper testimonies, the evidence was “none too reliable” (524 GOF UK) which allows Harry to hope that ‘Mr Crouch’s son must not have been involved’ (524 GOF UK).
-However, when the topic of Snape arises, Harry has the reverse attitude; rather than seeking to clear Snape, Harry questions Dumbledore’s judgement posing the question “What made you think he’d really stopped supporting Voldemort?”
+Upon leaving the Pensieve Harry questions Dumbledore about Barty Crouch’s trial, Dumbledore explains that considering the Longbottoms’ inability to give proper testimonies, the evidence was “none too reliable” (524 GOF UK) which allows Harry to hope that ‘Mr. Crouch’s son must not have been involved’ (524 GOF UK).
+However, when the topic of Snape arises, Harry has the reverse attitude; rather than seeking to clear Snape, Harry questions Dumbledore’s judgment posing the question “What made you think he’d really stopped supporting Voldemort?”
 (524 GOF UK).
-Harry is aware that Dumbledore has known Snape since before his birth and therefore should trust that Dumbledore has had enough time to judge Snape’s character, and possibly be acquainted with evidence in favour of Snape.
-And yet, Harry, on the other hand, forms snap judgements – he believes Dumbledore is wrong despite being better acquainted with Snape than he is because his first impression is that Snape is unpleasant.
+Harry is aware that Dumbledore has known Snape since before his birth and therefore should trust that Dumbledore has had enough time to judge Snape’s character, and possibly be acquainted with evidence in favor of Snape.
+And yet, Harry, on the other hand, forms snap judgments – he believes Dumbledore is wrong despite being better acquainted with Snape than he is because his first impression is that Snape is unpleasant.
 Likewise, Harry judges Barty Crouch Jr.’s innocence over a first impression formed in a matter of minutes, in a situation that might not be entirely objective considering it is a memory.

-In the following chapter Harry contemplates the idea that Neville’s situation may be worst than Harry’s considering what happened to his parents and feels ‘a rush of anger and hate towards the people who had tortured Mr. and Mrs. Longbottom’ (528 GOF UK), however barely a minute later Harry remembers ‘the milk-white face of the screaming boy’ and instead turns his hatred upon Voldemort.
+In the following chapter, Harry contemplates the idea that Neville’s situation may be worst than Harry’s considering what happened to his parents, and feels a ‘rush of anger and hate towards the people who had tortured Mr. and Mrs. Longbottom’ (528 GOF UK), however, barely a minute later Harry remembers ‘the milk-white face of the screaming boy’ and instead turns his hatred upon Voldemort.
 Despite Barty Crouches Guilty verdict, Harry does not believe it.
-As shown in the next book, Order of the phoenix, it is right that we question authority in order to insure that corruption and injustice do not occur.
-Thus here Harry shows that his instinctive judgement is flawed and that first impressions are not always accurate.
+As shown in the next book, Order of the Phoenix, it is right that we question authority in order to insure that corruption and injustice do not occur.
+Thus here Harry shows that his instinctive judgment is flawed and that first impressions are not always accurate.